anacierdem/libdragon-docker/README.md

     npm run tsc

+To run the test suite:

+    npm run test

 This repository uses [`semantic-release`](https://github.com/semantic-release/semantic-release) and manages releases from specially formatted commit messages.
 To simplify creating them you can use:

     npx cz